The single copy of the FBI's Kavanaugh report is behind closed doors. Here's what senators have to do to see it

 The format

 Judiciary Committee Republican staff got the first look at the FBI's findings starting at 8 a.m.
 ET.
 At 9 a.m.
 ET, Democrats took over the room.
-Control of the room is scheduled to rotate, every other hour, for the rest of Thursday with most, if not all, of the 51-senator GOP conference is expected to file into the room at 10 a.m.
+Control of the room is scheduled to rotate, every other hour, for the rest of Thursday.

 The staff that is cleared to review the material will provide briefings, likely to groups of senators, and the senators will be able to review the raw 302s themselves.